slu-openGIS/compstatr/README.md

 ## What’s New?

-Version v0.2.0 is underway\!
-This updated release of `compstatr` will introduce three new functions that enable users to access data directly from SLMPD’s website without having to download individual data files
+Version v0.2.0 is here\!
+This updated release of `compstatr` introduces three new functions that enable users to access data directly from SLMPD’s website without having to download individual data files
 first:

 1.  `cs_last_update()` - returns the date of the last available data